CapBraco/tax_form_processor/README.md

 - [Railway](https://railway.app) for simplified deployment
 - Servicio de Rentas Internas (SRI) Ecuador for tax form specifications
 - The open-source community for inspiration and support
+- My dad, to inspire me to build this app

 ---